mickfuzz/dyne_docs/src/terminal/docs/22-gnu-screen.md

 Each region acts as an independent session, and you can switch between sessions just as in fullscreen mode.

 You can remove the current region by using **ctrl + a X**.
-This won\'t destroy the session or what\'s running in it.
+This won't destroy the session or what's running in it.
 It just turns the other session back into a full-sized window.

 ## Detaching A Session

-One of Screen\'s most powerful features is the ability to halt and restore sessions.
-Say you\'re doing something really interesting on your computer, but you have to leave and go to work.
+One of Screen's most powerful features is the ability to halt and restore sessions.
+Say you're doing something really interesting on your computer, but you have to leave and go to work.
 Now say that while away you want to access what you were working on.
 If both machines are accessible through the Internet, you can do that with Screen.
 For